 Discover the Italian Cultural Institute of Paris, a cultural treasure nestled in the historic Hôtel de Galliffet!
 Explore its history and its essential contribution to the spread of Italian culture in France.
 Located in the prestigious 7th arrondissement, this establishment offers language courses, cultural events and a rich library, attracting Italian culture lovers and history buffs alike.
 Want to learn Italian?
 [Read more]

-Codex on the Rocks: From Street Art to Exhibits at the Mineralogy Museum of the School of Mines in Paris
+Codex on the Rocks: From Street Art to the Mineralogy Museum at the École des Mines de Paris – our photos

-Street art takes over the Museum of Mineralogy at the École des Mines de Paris from January 29 to June 27, 2026.
-Over nearly five months, visitors will have the chance to explore the vandal-inspired chimeras of urban artist Codex Urbanus, showcased throughout this renowned museum in the 6th arrondissement.
+For the first time ever, street art takes center stage at the Museum of Mineralogy at the École des Mines in Paris!
+From January 29 to June 27, 2026, visitors will have the chance to explore the rebellious and fantastical works of urban artist Codex Urbanus, scattered throughout this renowned institution in the 6th arrondissement.
 [Read more]

 Zadkine Art Deco, the exhibition at the Zadkine Museum celebrating the centenary of Art Deco in Paris